FujiroAkakura/ssb-pub-underground/README.md

 ## Status

-Alpha, except pre-alpha as noted below.
-Currently creates a server that doesn't do much on a host machine, but you can test that the server works (or doesn't).
-The intent is to offer a base that can make the server more usable with a simple code pull.

-It is recommended to wait to install, however, so update scripts/instructions can be created.
+Alpha.
+Currently creates an ssb server that ddiscoverable on a local network.
+All interaction with the server is manual by command line, but you can disccover and follow other SSB users via the commandd line.

 ## Installation and Setup